 The Company entered into an agreement, commencing on July 24, 2020 through the earlier of the Company's consummation of a Business Combination and its liquidation, to pay two affiliates of the Sponsor \$10,000 each, per month, for office space and administrative support services.
-For the year ended December 31, 2021, the Company incurred and paid \$240,000.
-For the period from May 22, 2020 (inception) through December 31, 2020, the Company incurred and paid \$105,161 in fees for these services.
+For the years ended December 31, 2022 and 2021, the Company incurred and paid \$240,000.